danieluy/chrome-tools/README.md

-# chrome-tools
+# Chrome Tools
-Simple tools for Google Chrome
+Extension that provides simple tools for Google Chrome